Awethon/awethon.github.io/content/posts/scala-wrappers.md

   }
 {{< / highlight >}}
 \
-The code of initialization is not as clear as before because `ExecutionContext` has to provided through override def mechanism.
-Initialization order has to be kept in mind because it's easy to get `NullPointerException` there.
+The code of initialization is not as clear as before because `ExecutionContext` has to be provided through the `override def` mechanism.
+Initialization order has to be kept in mind because it's possible to get `NullPointerException` there.
-The more dependencies are stacked together the worse code looks.
+The more dependencies are stacked together the worse the code looks.

 It becomes even worse with Tagless Final.
 When we write wrappers using TF we want to keep granularity of type classes, but when it comes to initialization, we're doomed because different wrappers require different type class instances to be provided as function definitions.
 Since a type class cannot be provided via context bounds, we have to use the same mechanism as shown before.

-Here's an example how TF code might look like:
+Here's an example of what TF code might look like:

 {{< highlight scala >}}
 trait ItemDao[F[_]] {